✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 In settings where vasopressors are unavailable, contraindicated, or their use is restricted, MAP thresholds alone provide a fallback scoring method, though with reduced sensitivity for detecting treated dysfunction.

-🎓 Exam Focus: Memorize that norepinephrine and epinephrine doses sum to a combined catecholamine dose with cutoffs at 0.2 and 0.4 µg/kg/min (both as base equivalent).
+🎓 Exam Focus: Understand that norepinephrine and epinephrine doses sum to a combined catecholamine dose (both as base equivalent) with specific cutoffs.
 This reflects modern vasopressor practice where combination catecholamine therapy is common.

 🤎 Liver System